 Dual Enrollment

 High school students thinking about college don’t have to wait to get started.
 With dual enrollment, motivated students can earn college credits while still in high school!
 Dual enrollment means students may be enrolled in both high school and college.
-Jackson College provides an opportunity for motivated students to enrich their high school education with dual enrollment options made possibly by the Postsecondary Option Act.
+Jackson College provides an opportunity for motivated students to enrich their high school education with dual enrollment options made possible by the Postsecondary Option Act.

 All high school students wishing to attend JC need to complete a high school dual enrollment form with the aid of their high school counselor, principal, and parent/guardian.
 The dual enrollment form must be completed in full before you come to Jackson College to register for classes.